aselvan/scripts/wifi-sdcards/transcend/README.md

 using these scripts may cause.

 ## Steps
+1. First, setup "internet mode" on your SD card to connect the card to your home wifi network.
-1. First, use the transend tools (andriod app or ios app) to configure your card to connect to your home wifi network.
-You can also configure via web interface.
-For web interface, once the card is powered, by default it provides a hotspot with ssid "WIFISD" which you can connect to using default password '12345678' and use browser to configure.
-Once connected, change admin user, wifi passwd, ssid etc from the default.
+   To setup internet mode, <del>use the transend tools (andriod app or ios app) to configure your card</del> [`update:` Transcend no longer support configuring internet mode their recent mobile apps, so you have to use web interface].
+To configure via web interface, power up the card, once powered, the card by default will broadcast a hotspot with ssid "WIFISD" which you can join from your desktop or laptop to using default password wifi password '12345678'.
+Once connected, go to settings page, change admin user, wifi passwd, ssid etc from the default... and finally, enable internet mode add your home wifi ssid/password for the card to connect and save.
+After this, when powered on, your card will join the your home wifi! `Note`: you need find the IP assigned to the card by your wifi router to complete the rest of the steps

 2. edit the autorun.sh file and set debug=1, this will run telnetd so you can telnet to the card to complete the rest of the steps.
 Once you setup the sshd